 Where to Find the Best Bagels in London

-Despite being repeated through the ages, Bagels were not created after the Battle of Vienna in the 17th century in honor of Polish monarch John III Sobieski.
-Neither were they invented in the Middle Ages because antisemitic laws in Central Europe made it verboten for Jews to bake, so they began boiling their bread instead.
+There are a variety of interesting legends related to the birth of the bagel.
+One repeated through the ages, is that bagels were created in the 17th Century after the Battle of Vienna in honor of Polish monarch John III Sobieski.
+Another suggests they emerged in the Middle Ages.
+This was when antisemitic laws in made it verboten for Central European Jews to bake, so they began boiling their bread instead.
+However, it seems that the earliest written record of bagels dates to 1610 in Kraków, Poland

-• But the heyday of bagels began when Poles and European Jews began migrating to the United States in the second half of the 19th century.
-For decades the bagel remained as something closely associated with the Jewish community in the United States, particularly in East Coast cities like New York, Boston, and Philadelphia.
-The same goes, though on a much smaller scale, for cities like London
+The modern tale of bagels began when Poles and European Jews began migrating to the United States in the second half of the 19th century.
+For decades the bagel remained as something closely associated with the Jewish community in the United States.
+This was particularly in East Coast cities like New York, Boston, and Philadelphia.
+The same goes, though on a much smaller scale, for cities like London.

 By the turn of the new millennium, bagels began the leap outside of the United States, materializing once again back in Europe where it all began.
-These days, you can eat a bagel for breakfast everywhere from Krakow to Prague to London.
+And these days, you can eat a bagel for breakfast everywhere from Krakow to Prague to London.

 A row of the best everything bagels in London.